OctopusDeploy/blog/blog/2018-03/saving-cloud-dollars/index.md

 ## Configure it in Octopus
 Create your new Project in Octopus, mine is called `Cloud Cost` then, define these 2 project variables:
-- SubscriptionId (The Subscription Id which can be retrieved from Azure PowerShell by running `Get-AzureRmSubscription`)
+- SubscriptionId (Type: String) The Subscription Id which can be retrieved from Azure PowerShell by running `Get-AzureRmSubscription`
-- DateRangeInDays (The script takes the current day and counts backwards by this many days to form a range to check usage cost)
+- DateRangeInDays (Type: Integer) The script takes the current day and counts backwards by this many days to form a range to check usage cost
+- DefaultNotifyCostLimit (Type: Integer) If a resource group isn't tagged with a `NotifyCostLimit` Octopus will default to this value (Put an int here

 ### Create your first Step (Azure PowerShell Script)
 Below is the full script you will need to paste (WIP):